-The Tobacco Products Scientific Advisory Committee (TPSAC) advises the Commissioner or designee in discharging responsibilities as they relate to the regulation of tobacco products.
+The Tobacco Products Scientific Advisory Committee (TPSAC) advises the FDA commissioner or designee in discharging responsibilities as they relate to the regulation of tobacco products.

-The Committee reviews and evaluates safety, dependence, and health issues relating to tobacco products and provides appropriate advice, information and recommendations to the Commissioner of Food and Drugs.
+The committee reviews and evaluates safety, dependence, and health issues relating to tobacco products and provides appropriate advice, information and recommendations to the commissioner.

 - The impact of the use of menthol in cigarettes on the public health, including such use among children, African Americans, Hispanics and other racial and ethnic minorities

 - The nature and impact of the use of dissolvable tobacco products on the public health, including such use on children

 - The effects of the alteration of nicotine yields from tobacco products and whether there is a threshold level below which nicotine yields do not produce dependence on the tobacco product involved

 - Any application submitted by a manufacturer for a modified risk tobacco product